eduMFA/eduMFA/doc/configuration/sms_gateway_config.rst

 SMPP Provider
 ~~~~~~~~~~~~~

-The SMPP provider was added in eduMFA 2.22.
-It uses an SMS Center via the SMPP protocol to
+The SMPP provider uses an SMS Center via the SMPP protocol to
 deliver SMS to the users.

 You need to specify the **SMSC_HOST** and **SMSC_PORT** to talk to the SMS center.